Generic Name: abaloparatide (a BAL oh PAR a tide)

 Store unopened injection pens in the refrigerator, do not freeze.

-Once you start using an abaloparatide injection pen, store it at room temperature away from moisture and heat.
-Cover the pen with the outer needle cap.
+Once you start using the injection pen, store it at room temperature away from moisture and heat.
+After each use, remove the needle and cover the pen with the outer needle cap.
 Do not store the pen with a needle attached.

 What happens if I miss a dose?

 Use the missed dose on the same day you remember it.
 Use your next dose at the regular time and stay on your once-daily schedule.
 Do not use 2 doses in one day.

 What happens if I overdose?